h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_4_GTFOBins.md

 ## What is that?

-GTFO Bins is a website that gives you options and commands that you can execute in the terminal, depending on which binary you have access on a Linux machine to give you a access to a higher privileged user.
+GTFO Bins is a website that gives one options and commands that one can execute in the terminal, depending on which binary one has access on a Linux machine to give one access to a higher privileged user.

 ## How does the website work?